Welcome to the South African Genetics Society

 Member

-My research revolves around parasite and animal genetics.
-In my research group, we employ molecular techniques, computational genomics and immunoinformatics to understand genetic diversity and predict multi-epitope vaccine candidates against Apicomlexa.
-Besides, we study animal microbiome using metagenomics.
+Matthew's research revolves around parasite and animal genetics.His research group employs molecular techniques, computational genomics, and immunoinformatics to understand genetic diversity and predict multi-epitope vaccine candidates against Apicomlexa.
+Additionally, his research group studies the animal microbiome using metagenomics.

 Njabulo Khosa